-Managing, mitigating and reducing GHG emissions while producing reliable and affordable natural gas, electricity and hydrogen is core to Kiwetinohk's business plan.
-Kiwetinohk is advancing reductions in greenhouse gas emissions reductions from upstream natural gas production through a targeted focus on vented methane reductions.
-Methane is a GHG with a climate impact 25 times greater than CO2 over a 100-year period.
+Kiwetinohk is advancing reductions in greenhouse gas emissions intensity from upstream natural gas production through a targeted focus on vented methane reductions.
+According to the Government of Canada, methane is a potent GHG with at least 28 times the warming potential of CO2 over a 100-year period1.

-Kiwetinohk's upstream methane emissions are related to venting and flaring, which is strictly regulated in Alberta and BC, and combustion and fugitive emissions, largely from pneumatic equipment and other applications requiring gas for instrumentation.
-Kiwetinohk undertakes methane leak detection and repair at its well sites and pipelines, deploying new technology and equipment in line with the Government of Canada's stated goal of reducing methane emissions by 75% by 2030 (relative to 2012 emissions).
+Kiwetinohk's upstream methane emissions are related to venting and flaring, which is strictly regulated in Alberta, and fuel combustion and fugitive emissions, largely from pneumatic equipment and other applications requiring gas for instrumentation.
+Kiwetinohk undertakes methane leak detection and repair at its well sites and pipelines, deploying new technology and equipment in line with the Government of Canada's methane strategy2.